lampepfl/scala3-macro-tutorial/docs/inline.md

 power(2, unkownNumber) // error
 ```

+We will come back to this example later and see how we can get more control on how code is generated.

 ## Inline Methods
 When combining `inline def` with overriding and interfaces we will have some restrictions to ensure the correct behavior of the methods.